-The Chicago Marathon is held every October in Chicago.
+The Chicago Marathon is held every October in Chicago and this year will be the 43rd race.
 This race has the fourth-largest number of finishers in the world.
 Those who want to participate must meet a qualifying time or be selected through a lottery.
 However, there are exceptions to this rule for legacy finishers, elite runners and charity representatives.

 If you are just interested in the festivities, you can line up along the streets of Chicago to cheer the runners.
 You might even want to take part in the post-race celebration around the city, including the Biofreeze 27th Mile Post-Race Party in Butler Field with live music, food and beverages.
 The Chicago Marathon is an annual event, and you don't want to miss out on the fun.
 Whether you are participating in the race or cheering from the streets, check out the Chicago Marathon site for more details.

 General spectators are only allowed in certain areas along the route.
 Runners will need an event-issued bib number or credentials to enter the start and finish areas of the race.
 If you are waiting on a marathon participant, you can reunite at the post-race party in Grant Park.
 However, you must pass through a bag screening and additional security.

 All visitors are welcome to purchase a ticket for the Balbo Hospitality Tent.
 In the tent, guests can experience pre-race and post-race meals, recovery massage therapy, private gear check and finish-line seating.
 For the runners, there are several amenities along the route, including toilet facilities, Gatorade stations and a medical tent.